Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * Users can follow a profile from experts to receive recommendations by email
 * Users can track their readings with more status than saved (ie : status : saved, reading or finished )
 * Users can sell their books edit their entry
-* Possibility to edit review via MyBookLog page profile / history review
+* Possibility to add / edit reviews of books via MyBookLog page profile / history of review
 * Vote for the readflix of the month
 * Share a book with a friend via social media
-* Extend feature save to wishlist into collections\
+* Reset a their goal commitment
-* Delete a save book
+* Prevent user for saving the same book twice

 ## Technologie Used